The 2018 midterm elections meant the end of the GOP’s decade-long efforts to repeal the Affordable Care Act.

 But health care policy isn’t only about covering more people.
 The 2010 law touches on just about every aspect of health care.
 Delivery system reform (a clunky and confusing phrase that many of our readers and listeners may think pertains to the fate of Saturday mail service) is changing how Americans receive care, and how doctors and hospitals are paid for providing that care.
 It’s about doing a better job of managing and treating chronic disease, in a system that really has its roots in acute care circa 1960.
 It’s about aiming to ensure that people get quality care they need.
 It's about changing the culture and the payment incentives so that doctors and patients alike come to understand that newer, more expensive and higher-tech care isn’t always better than older, cheaper and less technical.
 It’s obscured by the Washington fights over coverage.
 But it’s deeply important and potentially transformative.

 The U.S. system is a bizarre blend of undertreatment and overtreatment, a mélange of “the best care in the world” and a system rife with quality control, infection, complications and error rates that would not be countenanced in other settings.
-All of that is affected by health reform – no matter what shape it finally takes under the Trump administration.
+All of that is affected by health reform – no matter what shape it finally takes in the remaining years of the Trump era.